 This study points towards the importance of how people with mental health or substance use disorders are portrayed since outcomes were more positive for those who read vignettes about successfully treated disorders.
 This is consistent with research for other diseases, such as HIV, where stigma is reduced when the condition is viewed as treatable.
 Consequently, it is important to point out that while portraying addiction as a “chronically relapsing brain disease” may help alleviate the burden of stigma related to the personal culpability of having a substance use disorder, it may be equally important to note simultaneously that these conditions are indeed treatable and that the majority of individuals with substance use disorders eventually achieve full sustained remission.

 For individuals seeking recovery: Your condition is treatable.
 As an individual suffering from addiction, you have rights, so do not let discrimination prevent you from obtaining the services and support you deserve.
 Seeking treatment services may actually help break down some of the barriers created by stigma.

 For family members: Treat your loved one’s substance use disorder as you would any other health condition.

 For scientists: Stigma is a social construct that is difficult to address.
-While a vignette-based approach is an important first step, additional methods such as using filmed scenarios could be more evocative and help expand upon existing research.
+While a vignette-based approach is an important first step, additional methods, such as using filmed scenarios, could be more evocative and help expand upon existing research.
 More research is needed to link attitudes and perceptions to real-world discrimination.

-For treatment professionals and treatment systems: Act as an advocate for your patients’ by determining and rectifying sources of discrimination or stigma that impact delivery of services.
+For treatment professionals and treatment systems: Act as an advocate for your patients’ by determining and rectifying sources of discrimination or stigma that impact the delivery of services.

 McGinty, E. E., Goldman, H. H., Pescosolido, B., & Barry, C. L. (2015).
 Portraying mental illness and drug addiction as treatable health conditions: Effects of a randomized experiment on stigma and discrimination.
 Social Science & Medicine, 126, 73-85.